-On January 30, 2017, nonagenarian senior citizen Dorothy Malone is still single and living in Dallas, Texas.
-She's a grandmother thanks to her two daughters, and still single.
-She's kept a low profile since leaving Hollywood and hasn't been seen on screen since Basic Instinct.
+Dorothy Malone became a grandmother thanks to her two daughters, and never remarried.
+She'd kept a low profile since leaving Hollywood and hadn't been seen on screen since Basic Instinct.
 Below, a look at Dorothy Malone in her 1950's heyday.

 (Dorothy Malone 1956 Tension at Table Rock Trailer Screenshot)